• Skip to primary navigation

 Feasibility Study

 Do you know how your facility’s environment, dynamics, staff, and patients/clients will affect the provision of AAI?
 We so!
-We will tour your facility and meet with key staff members to provide a standards-based feasibility study for your facility.
+Ann will tour your facility and meet with key staff members to provide a standards-based feasibility study for your facility.
 You will receive a detailed written report that includes individualized strengths and barriers, options, and a plan of action.

 Very amicable and articulate speaker.
 Well-organized materials and presentation.”